Resolved Updated

 Public Works Committee

-3. A resolution (26-052) was on the agenda to authorize borrowing $496,676 from WPPI Energy at 0% interest for utility projects including electric meters, security upgrades, and generator repairs at the Water Filtration Plant.
+7. A City Council agenda included Resolution 26-052 to authorize borrowing $496,676 from WPPI Energy at 0% interest for utility projects including electric meters, security upgrades, and generator repairs at the Water Filtration Plant.